Join the people who believe the world needs women’s world-changing leadership

 Mostly!

-In 2015, the members of the CPA, the UK-based Commonwealth Parliamentary Association, elected me Vice-chairperson, to help lead their work among the 180 parliaments across the 53 countries
+In 2015, the members of the CPA, the UK-based 100+ year old Commonwealth Parliamentary Association, elected me Vice-chairperson, to help lead their work among the 180 parliaments across the 53 countries which comprise the membership, and the almost 3 000 000 000 (three billion) people they serve.

-I am a relentless advocate for women's sovereignty, security and leadership, worldwide.
+Through it all, I have been a relentless advocate for women's sovereignty, security, leadership and power.

 My work is expressed through thought leadership and advocating for women in life, leadership and politics.

-I teach women how to find the path that leads to their highest, deepest, most empowered self.
+I teach women how to find the path that leads to their highest, deepest, most powerful self.

-My work, therefore, includes being Founder and Host of The Power Table, convener of The Sovereignty Circle, co-chair of the Montserrat Conference, and editor of Wisdom, Folly and Fabulous Shoes.
+My work, therefore, includes being Founder of the House of Power, Host of The Power Table podcast, convener of The Sovereignty Circle, co-chair of the Montserrat Conference, and editor of Wisdom, Folly and Fabulous Shoes.

 I am also a sailor, dancer, hiker, fashion enthusiast and shoe devotee who utilises every aspect of my life and experiences